Marc started A Foundation Building Strength in February of 2008 to help his daughter Ava and all patients with Nemaline Myopathy.

 Prior to becoming a mother, Sharon practiced law at Greenberg Glusker, LLP and subsequently joined her family’s real estate business.
 She was named one of Los Angeles Magazine’s “super agents” her first year.
 She earned a B.A. from U.C.L.A. with departmental highest honors and a J.D. from U.C.
 Davis where she was a law review editor.
 Her law review article was selected for publication in 1999.
 She lives in Los Angeles with her husband and three children.

 Boris’ daughter, Liv has NM and he plans to change that.
-Boris has been an executive at multiple startups and currently works as VP of Engineering at Factual, an LA-based location data startup, where he manages a team of approximately 50 engineers.
+Boris has been an executive at multiple technology companies and currently serves as CTO at ZipRecruiter.

 Boris holds a BS in Physiological Science and an MS in Computer Science, both from UCLA, where he published a paper on hiding data in DNA and also won an award for research involving heart attacks and chaos theory.
 He put himself through school working night shifts as an ambulance driver.
 Boris lives in Los Angeles with his badass wife and three amazing children.
 He is a lousy philosopher, a mediocre poet, and will someday become a great chef.